anybox/anybox.recipe.odoo/README.rst

 openerp-downloads-directory
 ---------------------------

-Specifies the destination download directory for OpenERP archives.
-The path may be absolute or relative to thebuildout directory.
-By setting it in your ``default.cfg``, you may share the downloads among different buildouts.
+Allows to share OpenERP downloads among several buildouts.
+You should put this option in your ``~/.buildout/default.cfg`` file.
+It specifies the destination download directory for OpenERP archives.
+The path may be absolute or relative to the buildout directory.

 Example::